GoogleCloudPlatform/community/tutorials/bigquery-ibis/index.md

 [Ibis](http://ibis-project.org/) is a Python library for doing data analysis.
-It offers a Pandas-like environment for executing data analysis in big data processing systems such as Google BigQuery.
+It offers a Pandas-like environment for executing data analysis in big data processing systems such as BigQuery.
 Ibis's primary goals are to be a type safe, expressive, composable, and familiar replacement for SQL.

 In this tutorial, you'll use Ibis to query the [Stack Overflow public dataset in BigQuery](https://cloud.google.com/bigquery/public-data/stackoverflow).